-Brixen in Spring © Brixen Tourism Hannes Engl
+Brixen Spring © Brixen Tourism Hannes Engl

-Brixen, South Tyrol, 2026.
+Brixen, South Tyrol 2026.

 DSTNCMP²⁶ IN BRIXEN, SOUTH TYROL

-》The DSTNCMP26 will take place in Brixen, South Tyrol, from May 5–7, 2026.《
+»The DSTNCMP26 will take place in Brixen, South Tyrol from May 05 - 07, 2026

 feratel Webcam Brixen

-• an authentic, open culture of welcome
+• an authentic, open welcome culture

 © Brixen Tourism Michael Pezzei© Brixen Tourism Michael Pezzei